lfreedom2750/lfreedom2750/README.md

 Birthday: 27/05/2005
 Education: University Of Information Technology - Vietnam National University, Ho Chi Minh City
 Major: Computer Science
-Personal Desciption: I am a friendly person, I want to apprehend more knowledge and experience from everyone.
+Personal Desciption: As a student passionate about mathematics and computer science, I am driven by the desire to learn, innovate and make differences.
+Each day presents a new opportunity to grow and evolve, pushs me to become a better version of myself.
+My enthusiasm lies in exploring, forging new knowledge and observing the continuous evolution of our world.
 Address: Linh Trung, Thu Duc, Ho Chi Minh City
 Contact:
 + Phone: 0334521530